- For Researchers

 eLife

-The research funders Vetenskapsrådet, Forte, Formas, and Vinnova have made a strategic decision to jointly finance publications in journals that exclusively publish fully open-access content. eLife is covered by this decision, which means that all researchers affiliated with any of the participating organizations in the Bibsam consortium can publish in all of eLife's journals, regardless of article type and without any fees for authors or organizations.
+The research funders the Swedish Research Council, Forte, Formas and Vinnova have decided to jointly fund publishing with publishers that publish only open access journals. eLife is included in this decision, which means that all researchers affiliated with any of the organizations participating in the Bibsam Consortium can publish in the publisher’s journal eLife without any fee.

 Elsevier

-The agreement grants authors from participating institutions the right to publish their articles in open access free of charge in:
+The agreement grants authors the right to publish their articles open access free of charge in:

 - hybrid journals in the Science Direct Freedom Collection